Better decisions for a better world

 - Proof of English language proficiency (if already obtained): upload your proof of English language proficiency or English language test results.

-PPE English language requirements
+Read more about the PPE English language requirements

 If you apply before 14 February, we aim to send you our admission decision within 4 weeks after you have received confirmation from the International Office that your application is complete.
-Note that during holiday times such as Christmas and in case we require further information from you (by e-mail or in a Skype/Zoom interview) the processing and decision time will increase.
+Note that during holiday times such as Christmas and in case we require further information from you (by e-mail or in a Teams/Zoom interview) the processing and decision time will increase.
 For applications received after the Early Bird deadline the decision time after confirmation of your file being complete will be 4-6 weeks.

 The final application deadline for non-EU/EEA students is 1 April and for Dutch and EU students the final deadline is 1 May.